Boson Stars in Bumblebee Gravity and Their Gravitational Waveforms from Extreme-Mass-Ratio Inspirals: ACKNOWLEDGMENTS

 \section{ACKNOWLEDGMENTS}

-We thank Yu-Peng Zhang, Sen Yang, Shou-Long Li and Yu-Meng Xu for helpful discussions.
+We thank the referee for the constructive comments and suggestions, which have significantly improved the quality of this manuscript.
+We are also grateful to Yu-Peng Zhang, Sen Yang, Shou-Long Li and Yu-Meng Xu for helpful discussions.
 This work was supported by the National Natural Science Foundation of China (Grant No.~12475062) and the Natural Science Foundation of Chongqing (Grant No.~CSTB2024NSCQ-MSX0358).
 KY also acknowledges the generous hospitality during a visit to the Lanzhou Center for Theoretical Physics, where part of this work was completed.